ShauvikB/MortgageAndInterestRates/README.md

 ****************************
 A String type error is added to mortgage response along with A Mortgage cannot be more than 4 times the income.
 This is for end user to determine why a mortgage is not feasible.
-- If a mortgage exceeds 4 times the income error message of response is be populated with "A Mortgage cannot be more than 4 times the income"
+- If a mortgage exceeds 4 times the income
+   The response has error message "A Mortgage cannot be more than 4 times the income", feasibale false, monthlyCost as 0
 - If a mortgage exceeds the home value
+  The response has error message "A Mortgage cannot be more than the home value", feasibale false, monthlyCost as 0
+- if loan value is 0 or less than 0
+  The response has error message "A loan value must be greater than zero", feasibale false, monthlyCost as 0
+- If Imcome is 0 or less than 0
+  The response has error message "An income must be greater than zero", feasibale false, monthlyCost as 0
+- If home value is 0 or less than 0
+  The response has error message "A home value must be greater than zero", feasibale false, monthlyCost as 0
+- If maturity period is 0 or less than 0
+  The response has error message "A maturity period must be greater than zero", feasibale false, monthlyCost as 0
-- error message of response is be populated with "A Mortgage cannot be more than the home value" If maturityPeriod provided does not match with any of the respective interest rates then business validation returns feasibility as false, monthly cost as 0 and error message as "No interest rate found for maturity period: [Maturity Period]".
+- If maturityPeriod provided does not have any respective interest rates The response has error message "No interest rate found for maturity period: [Maturity Period]", feasibale false, monthlyCost as 0

 The formula used to calculate the monthly cost of a loan is: